 - ½ cup extra virgin olive oil

-Combine all ingredients together in a blender or food processor.
+- Combine tomatoes, cucumber, pepper, onion, jalapeño, celery, and garlic together in a blender or food processor.
 Puree until the soup is smooth and emulsified.
-It will be lightened in color and will be more orange than red.
+You may have to do it in batches (See Note).
+Add the remaining ingredients and blend until smooth.
+The color will be more orange than red.
 Taste and season with more salt and pepper, if needed.
 Adjust to your taste.